On 18 March 2019 the Northern Territory Government announced funding to underground power supply to nine Darwin suburban schools.

 - Parap Primary School

 The undergrounding works will involve excavating, drilling, backfilling and reinstating of roads, verges, footpaths and driveways.

 While Power and Water will endeavour to keep any disruption to a minimum during this project, it is acknowledged that undergrounding of power infrastructure will bring some disruptions to suburban homes and neighbourhoods.

-Undergrounding works will commence on site in Wagaman in July 2019.
+Undergrounding works commenced on site in Wagaman in July 2019.

 Darwin’s previous undergrounding power project commenced in July 2002.
 The suburbs of Nightcliff, Rapid Creek and Millner were completed when funding ceased in 2010.